Aditya-Rohan-Singh/cs5293sp22-project1/README.md

 Stats
 -----
-The stats input value should either be the file names "stdout" or "stderr" or a file location should be provided.
-If its a valid file location, then a file with default name stdout will be created.
+The stats input value should either be a file name or "stdout"/ "stderr".
+If its a file name, then it will store values in a file at the current directory location.
+If its stdout or stderr, it will print the output on commandline.

 Project1.py